Free subgroups of free products and combinatorial hypermaps: Acknowledgements

-The authors gratefully acknowledge the support received from the University of Neuch\^atel Overhead grant number 12.8/U.01851.
-The first author was also supported by Professorship FN PP00P2-144681/1, and the second author by Professorship FN PP00P2-170560.
-The second author is thankful to the American Institute of Mathematics (AIM) for their support during the years 2015-2017, and to the participants of the AIM SQuaRE project ``Hyperbolic Geometry beyond Dimension Three'' for fruitful discussions of this work. \end{small}
+The authors gratefully acknowledge the support received from the University of Neuch\^atel Overhead grant no. 12.8/U.01851.
+L.C. was also supported by Professorship FN PP00P2-144681/1, and A.K. by Professorship FN PP00P2-170560.
+A.K. is thankful to the American Institute of Mathematics (AIM) for their support during the years 2015-2017, and to the participants of the AIM SQuaRE project ``Hyperbolic Geometry beyond Dimension Three'' for fruitful discussions of this work.
+Both authors thank the anonymous referees for their careful reading of the manuscript and numerous helpful remarks. \end{small}